-I update grades in MyTC several times per week, so please monitor your grades and let me know if you see anything that looks incorrect.
+I regularly update grades in MyTC, so please monitor your grades and let me know if you see anything that looks incorrect.
 Please be aware that any assignment not submitted for a grade (or not submitted after using a late pass) will count as a zero in the gradebook.

-Bonus/ extra credit points: I do not offer extra credit or bonus assignments.
+Bonus/ extra credit assignments: I do not offer extra credit or bonus assignments.
 Students who are concerned about their course average should meet with me during office hours so that we can discuss their class performance and ways to improve their grades.

-Grading scale: A = 89.5-100%; B = 79.5-89%; C = 69.5-79%; D = 59.5-69%; F = 0-59.4%
+Grading Scale: A = 89.5-100%; B = 79.5-89%; C = 69.5-79%; D = 59.5-69%; F = 0-59.4% that while you are welcome to submit assignments early, I do not grade any work until after the assignment's due date has passed.

 Return of graded work: I know that it is important for you to know your grades and how you are doing in the class.
 I promise to provide feedback and return all work in a timely fashion.
-You can find full explanations of all assignments and when you can expect to receive your graded work by clicking the "Assignment Guidelines" links in Moodle.
-In general, you can expect all quizzes and discussions to be graded within two working days of the due dates.
+In general, you can expect all classwork to be graded and returned by the next class period.
 I generally grade and return essays within one week of the due dates.
-Please note that while you are welcome to submit assignments early, I do not grade work until after the assignment's due date.
+Please note